Our Team

 Master student in Chemistry and Molecular Science, University of Bern

-Master student in Pharmacy, ETH Zurich
+Master student in Pharmacy, University of Bern

 Images created with BioRender